rbaumbach/Swizzlean/README.md

 ### Cocoapods

-[CocoaPods](http://cocoapods.org) is the recommended way to add Swizzlean to your project.
+[CocoaPods](http://cocoapods.org) is the recommended way to add `Swizzlean` to your project.

 1. Add Swizzlean to your Podfile `pod 'Swizzlean'`.
 2. Install the pod(s) by running `pod install`.
 3. Add Swizzlean to your files with `#import <Swizzlean/Swizzlean.h>`.

+### Swift Package Manager (SPM)

+[Swift Package Manager](https://swift.org/package-manager/) can be used to add `Swizzlean` the to your project:

+1. Add `.package(url: "https://github.com/rbaumbach/Swizzlean", from: "1.1.0")`
+2. [Follow intructions to add](https://swift.org/getting-started/#using-the-package-manager) the `Swizzlean` package to your project.

 ### Carthage

-You can also use [Carthage](https://github.com/Carthage/Carthage) to manually add the Swizzlean dynamic framework to your project.
+You can also use [Carthage](https://github.com/Carthage/Carthage) to manually add the `Swizzlean` framework to your project.

 1. Add `github "rbaumbach/Swizzlean"` to your [Cartfile](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile).
 2. [Follow instructions to manually add](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) Swizzlean dynamic framework to your project.